 Passengers are permitted to travel with firearms in checked baggage if they are properly packaged and declared.
 Firearms must be unloaded, packed in a hard-side case, locked, and packed separately from ammunition.
 Firearm possession laws vary by state and locality.
 Travelers should familiarize themselves with state and local firearm laws for each point of travel prior to departure.

-TSA screens nearly 2 million passengers and their luggage every day for prohibited items, including weapons and explosives.
+TSA screens approximately 2 million passengers and their luggage every day for prohibited items, including weapons and explosives.
 To do this, TSA uses imaging technology to safely screen passengers for any items which may be concealed under clothing, while X-ray units screen all carry-on baggage.